finos/rune-dsl/documentation/rosetta-modelling-component.md

             filter [ item -> specification -> engine -> engineType = engineType ]
 ```

-Alternatively, the list item can be a named parameter.
+Alternatively, the list item can be a named parameter, such as `vehicle` in the below example.

 ``` {.Haskell emphasize-lines="10"}
 func FindDriversWithMaximumZeroTo60: <"Find all vehicles with given maximum 0 - 60 mph.">